ribozone/notes/content/www/patchwork.md

 > I think an important step in mastery is getting silly with it.
 This is also where I'm no longer just acting upon my site but my site is also influencing me.
 >  - - -
 > By seeing my website as a toy I also approach it with more curiosity.
 What new thing can I build?
 What new type of code can I try here?
 How would this update look?

+> [!bug] The Organic Web, [decay.connie.surf](https://decay.connie.surf/)
+> Sometimes I think the internet is purposely built for remembering too much as a revenue driver - as we hold more data, we pay more.
+But we need to let go to allow for transformation of our ideas, and ourselves.

+> [!success] HTML Day and celebrating websites, [kayserifserif.place](https://kayserifserif.place/posts/2025/html-day)
+> The idea of “[HTML Energy](https://html.energy/)”, to me, is about celebrating the web and celebrating websites — handmade websites, indie websites, websites made with raw materials; painfully, delightfully personal and human websites.
+Websites, not as anonymous sources of data for machines to slurp up, but as creative expression, as digital homes, as graffiti alleys, as studio spaces, as portals, as safe havens.